neomundi-io/use-case-rico-observation-to-admissibility/payloads/05_rico_assessment.md

 ---

-## What execution boundary results?
+## Runtime Execution Boundary (REB)

-Execution boundary: HOLD.
+**REB Decision:** **Hold**

-Because admissibility remains UNKNOWN, execution should not proceed across the Runtime Execution Boundary.
+Where the applicable governance policy requires execution-sensitive activity to stop while Admissibility remains **Unknown**, the authority-bearing governance layer establishes a **Hold** based on RiCo's assessment.

-The HOLD posture is established by RiCo's governance assessment, not by the observation payload itself.
+The NeoMundi observation payload does not itself impose the Hold.

-Execution may resume only after additional evidence or governance review resolves the unknown condition.
+Execution may resume only when defined exit conditions are satisfied and an authorized governance decision re-establishes Admissibility.

 ---